hawadoh/personal-website/content/research/urss/n-epr-test.md

 >   Eve still treats each qubit independently and measures immediately, but she may choose a different attack in each round.
 Her overall state is the product $\varrho = \rho_{1}\otimes\rho_{2}\otimes\dots\otimes\rho_{n}$.
 >
 > - **Hard (arbitrary adversary)**:
 >   Eve may entangle her systems across rounds and defer all measurements until the end.
-There is no tensor-product structure, so her state is an arbitrary $2n$-qubit $\Sigma$.
+There is no tensor-product structure, so her state is an arbitrary $2n$-qubit $\varrho$.
 >
-> By proving security in each model, starting with the easiest and working up to the fully coherent setting, we obtain a hierarchy of BB84 security guarantees that mirror the increasing power of potential attack by Eve. ~From the sample complexity, we will see that a fully coherent attack (hard case) isn't more difficult to detect than a simple i.i.d. tensor product state (easy case)!~ `<- not sure about this yet`
+> By proving security in each model, starting with the easiest and working up to the fully coherent setting, we obtain a hierarchy of BB84 security guarantees that mirror the increasing power of potential attack by Eve. ~From the sample complexity, we will see that a fully coherent attack (hard case) isn't too much more difficult to detect than a simple i.i.d. tensor product state (easy case)!~ `<- not sure about this yet`

 We begin with the i.i.d. case as it's both the simplest to analyse and a useful building block for the more challenging scenarios.